-Neste uses a wide variety of globally-sourced renewable raw materials, and waste and residues account for 92% of our global renewable raw material inputs.
-Animal fat from food industry waste, used cooking oil, and various wastes and residues from vegetable oil processing represent the top three waste and residue raw material categories we use.
-Other waste and residue raw materials in our portfolio include fish fat from fish processing waste, tall-oil-based raw materials, technical corn oil, food waste and acid oils.
-In addition to waste and residues, Neste uses smaller amounts of sustainably produced vegetable oils as renewable raw materials.
+Neste's renewable raw materials are sourced globally, with waste and residues accounting for 90% of our renewable raw material inputs.
+Used cooking oil, animal fat from food industry waste, and various wastes and residues from vegetable oil processing represent the top three renewable raw material categories we use.
+More information about other renewable raw materials in our portfolio can be found on p.14.

 The raw material supply chains for our renewable products are extensive and global.
-In 2023, we procured raw materials from 614 suppliers across Europe, North America, South America, Asia, Africa and Australia.
+In 2024, we procured raw materials from 624 suppliers across Europe, North America, South America, Asia, Africa and Australia.